AztecProtocol/docs/docs/aztec3/protocol/contract-creation.md

 ### How are function signatures defined?

 We can take a leaf from Ethereum and make them the first 4 bytes of a hash of the function definition (defined according to the contract ABI, TBD).

-See [here](./function-selectors) for more information on function selectors and why they are necessary in the Function Tree.

 ## Contract Representation in Aztec3